jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 - `if (target != null)` checks if `target` exists.
 This is called **null-checking** (because it checks if a pointer isn't null), and you *have* to do it before trying to call anything on the `target`.

-  - If you don't do the null-check, and for some reason the actor doesn't exist (in this case it can happen when the target is already dead), the game will close with an error (this is known as a **VM abort**).
+  - If you don't do the null-check, and for some reason the actor doesn't exist (in this case it can happen when the target is already dead), the game will try to read data that doesn't exist.
+As a result it'll close with an error (this is known as a **VM abort**).
+A null-check tells GZDoom to first *check* if the data exists, and only do what needs to be done if the check passes.
   - You can simplify this check to `if (target)` — it'll work the same way.

 - `GiveInventory` is an internal ZScript version of `A_GiveInventory` and it works basically the same way.